n3f/link-preview-cards/README.md

-# Open Graph Card
+# Link Preview Cards

-A WordPress plugin that provides a Gutenberg block for displaying Open Graph cards from any URL.
+A WordPress plugin that provides a Gutenberg block for displaying link preview cards from any URL.

 ## Development